Photoboof's iPad app, BoofShare, is live in the App Store! Its the ultimate companion to your photobooth.

 Its free to download and use for all Photoboof users, can be used from multiple iPads simultaneously, and there's no charge per iPad or per use.
 Just download it from the App Store and install, and let your guests view the pictures live as they're taken in the booth, share to email, Facebook, Twitter, and text to cellphones.

 - pictures appear live as they're taken in your photobooth, even if you don't have an internet connection at the venue.

-- has a slideshow mode, and of course sharing via email, SMS, Facebook and Twitter.
+- has a slideshow mode, and of course sharing via email, text, Facebook and Twitter.

 - gets the sharing out of the photobooth so people can share at their leisure, without a line of people behind them.

 - can sync from Photoboof either over a wifi connection (see below for a warning about using the venue's wifi), or using Dropbox.com.
 That means you can use your iPad's built-in internet connection to upload and download the pictures.
 Conceivably the iPad doesn't even need to be anywhere near the photobooth.

 - if you don't have an internet connection at the venue, you can enable "offline-mode" in BoofShare's settings, which lets your guests share via email and text, and you can process the off-line queue later when you have an internet connection.

 - users can optionally share multiple pictures at a time.